 Bali has become a world-famous destination due to its stunning beauty, instagrammable nature, and English-friendly hotels and cafes.
 It’s the best destination if you want something exotic yet familiar.
 And there are many more reasons for visiting Bali.

-Here is a list of things to know before traveling to Bali so that you wouldn’t be caught off-guard on your trip.
+Here is a list of things to know before traveling to Bali so that you won’t be caught off-guard on your trip.